vsimonovski/blog.js/content/blog/ydkjs/index.md

 // create a `Employee` module instance let john = Employee()

-john.sallary('John', 'Doe')
+john.salary('John', 'Doe')
 ```

-So, the `publicAPI` object is returned after Employee is invoked, `john` will have acess to sallary property of that object, that will again return inner returnSallary function.
+So, the `publicAPI` object is returned after Employee is invoked, `john` will have access to sallary property of that object, that will again return inner returnSallary function.

 ### this keyword